 Let’s get crafty!
 Did you know you can make your own sweet-smelling scents right at home?
 Play around with some pretty scent combinations and make your own potpourri!
 You can use flowers, fruits or spices to create bowls full of creative scents to make your home even more welcoming.
 Take a peek at these ideas and instructions.

 If potpourri isn’t quite your thing, why not try making your own essential oils?
 Pick out your favourite smelling plants – lavender, rosemary and mint work really well – then follow these instructions to create your bespoke essential oil.

 For smell, your puzzle requires you to brave the stench as you navigate our fishy maze!
 So, nose pegs at the ready, explorers…take a deep breath, and off you go!
 We hope to see you on the other side.
 Solve the just-for-fun puzzle, then find the answers below.
 Good luck!

 Make ’em laugh!

-Sniff out the evidence like a truly scent-sational sleuth on a Treasure Trail!
+Sniff out the evidence on a Treasure Trail!

-Now that you’ve challenged yourselves to some fun sensory activities, it’s time to test your sense of smell on your local Trail adventure!
-Use it to pick up the scent the culprit may have left behind, sniff out any potential booby traps and get a whiff off anything amiss on your top-secret mission.
+Now that you’ve challenged yourselves to some fun sensory activities, it’s time to test your sense of smell on a Trail adventure!
+Use it to pick up the scent the culprit may have left behind, sniff out any potential booby traps and get a whiff of anything amiss on your top-secret mission.

 But, while you’re out and about, try to stay conscious of everything your nose is picking up.
-Enjoy the aroma of more stunning flowers in the green spaces or the salty sea air on a coastal route; try not to get distracted when solving a Clue outside a bakery… wait, what’s that scent?
-The sweet smell of victory, of course – you cracked the case!
+Enjoy the aroma of more stunning flowers in the green spaces or the salty sea air on a coastal route; try not to get distracted when solving a clue outside a bakery…wait, what’s that scent?
+The sweet smell of success, of course – you cracked the case!